kressdev/RagdollTrainer/README.md

 * Added stabilizer to the ragdoll.
 The stabilizer applies torque to rotate the ragdoll upright.

-* Added "firstSteps" option to adjust rewards and stabilizer for early training.
+* Added "firstSteps" option to adjust rewards and stabilizer for early training (set true if starting from untrained model, then toggle off later in training)

 * Allow ragdoll to fall without reset.
 The agent learns to stand up and balance after falling.